SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 The general structure is *malnutrition + action*

-`dietary NEAR/3 deficiency` finds a number of specific ones (e.g. dietary selenium deficieny, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `obese` is not included alone, as it tends to be used as a descriptor for a subject group, e.g. "reducing condition x in obese adults", rather than reducing obesity itself. `undernutrition` and other terms are included in phrase 3.
+Actions such as `decreas*` will cover formulations such as "to reduce the ris of obesity". `dietary NEAR/3 deficiency` finds a number of specific deficiencies (e.g. dietary selenium deficieny, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `obese` is not included alone, as it tends to be used as a descriptor for a subject group, e.g. "reducing condition x in obese adults", rather than reducing obesity itself. `undernutrition` and other terms are included in phrase 3.

 ```Ceylon =
 TS=